 Articles for TOS can be as short as a few hundred words or as long as 15,000 depending on the subject and the purpose of the piece.
 The sweet spot for articles is between 500 and 6,000 words, as works in this range can be read comfortably in a single sitting and thus are more likely to be read by a substantial number of people.
 We prefer to keep book reviews, movie reviews, and interviews in the range of 500 to 3,000 words.
 If you are a first-time contributor to TOS, we ask that you start with a relatively short article or review, no longer than 800 words.

 Submitting Queries or Manuscripts

-When a query leads to a request for a manuscript, this does not mean TOS has accepted the article for publication.
+When a query or outline leads to a request for a manuscript, this does not mean TOS has accepted the article for publication.
 TOS reserves the right to reject any article at any time during the submission or editing process if the article does not meet our standards.

 Once a manuscript is accepted for publication, it enters TOS’s editing process, which varies from writer to writer and piece to piece.
 We work with each writer as necessary.

 TOS pays 15¢ per published word for articles and reviews, and 10¢ per published word for interviews (we pay the interviewer, not the interviewee).
 Payment is made by ACH direct deposit on the 25th of the month following publication of the article online (regardless of whether it’s included in the quarterly).
 To ensure timely payment, please forward the routing number and account number to firstname.lastname@example.org at your earliest convenience.
 (We can make payment via PayPal if you prefer.)
 Although we may publish an article in more than one venue (TOS Weekly, the quarterly, an ebook, etc.), we pay for the article only once.
 We do not pay for endnotes, charts, or images included with an article.